etcd-io/website/content/en/docs/v3.6/upgrades/upgrade_3_6.md

 #### Downgrade

+Before upgrading your etcd cluster, please create and [download a snapshot backup](../../op-guide/maintenance/#snapshot-backup) of your etcd cluster.
+If you need to downgrade the cluster to 3.5 after a complete upgrade, you can use this snapshot to restore an etcd instance to its 3.5 state.

 If all members have been upgraded to v3.6, the cluster will be upgraded to v3.6, and downgrade from this completed state is **not possible**.
 If any single member is still v3.5, however, the cluster and its operations remains "v3.5", and it is possible from this mixed cluster state to return to using a v3.5 etcd binary on all members.

-Please [download the snapshot backup](../../op-guide/maintenance/#snapshot-backup) to make downgrading the cluster possible even after it has been completely upgraded.

 ### Upgrade procedure